-Finding 2022-001: Fiscal Instability
+Finding 2023-001: Fiscal Instability

-Findings: At June 30, 2022, the District's General Fund owed \$83,116 to the Endowment Fund and \$321,039 to the Pre-Need Fund.
-The District's General Fund has \$174,800 in assets, while liabilities total \$417,870 at June 30, 2022.
+Findings: At June 30, 2023, the District's General Fund owed \$95,049 to the Endowment Fund and \$395,567 to the Pre-Need Fund.
+The District's General Fund has only \$23,942 in assets, while liabilities total \$492,898 at June 30, 2023.
 Continued cash borrowing threatens the District's financial stability.
+The District has not made any transfers to account for when a pre-need sale has its corresponding services provided.
+Since the District has not done these transfers it should perform a reconciliation of the balance of pre-need contracts to determine the true interfund liability balance.
+Until the District performs these reconciliations the interfund payable/receivable will continue to grow to the detriment of the General Fund.

 Recommendation: We recommend the District create a plan that enables the General Fund to achieve and maintain a positive ending fund balance.
 Those actions will likely include a combination of reductions in expenditures/deficits and increases in revenues/surpluses.
-Additionally, the District should seek opinions from the County and its attorney whether it is allowable to close the District's Pre-Need Fund and account for all non-Endowment related activities within its General Fund.
-This would result the elimination of the interfund payable between the Pre-Need Fund and General Fund of \$321,039.
+The District should establish a process that transfers the corresponding amount from the pre-need once the services have been performed.